mschmidty/schmidtyworksV1.0/_drafts/2016-03-04-technology.md

 ##Change Faster

 So how do we change this?
 How do we get the government to change faster?
 And should the government change faster?
+Even more importantly, should a workforce that is already strapped for time even be taking the time to think about these things?

+Making technological advancements typically brings two things, a change in productivity (too much technological tinkering can decrease productivity), and and increase in information sharing.

 [fedramp]:		http://ben.balter.com/2014/07/29/fedramp/